pixelspark/nnx/README.md

 # NNX

-GPU-accelerated neural network inference from the command line using [wonnx](https://github.com/haixuanTao/wonnx).
+GPU-accelerated neural network inference from the command line using [wonnx](https://github.com/haixuanTao/wonnx) and [tract](https://github.com/sonos/tract).

 ONNX defines a standardized format to exchange machine learning models.
 However, up to this point there is no easy way to perform one-off inference using such a model without resorting to Python.
 Installation of Python and the required libraries